zaherg/database-backup/README.md

 ### Using the phar file

 We distribute a PHP Archive (PHAR) that has all required dependencies of database backup bundled in a single file.
-You can file the file under the assets of each [release](https://github.com/linuxjuggler/database-backup/releases).
+You can find the file under the assets of each [release](https://github.com/linuxjuggler/database-backup/releases).

 After downloading the file remember to run the following commands: